 Best walking poles at a glance

-Best walking poles for seniors: TrailBuddy Walking Poles - View Offer on Amazon UK
+• Best walking poles for seniors: TrailBuddy Walking Poles - Buy now on Amazon UK

-Best walking poles for all terrains: Vango Basho Folding Walking Poles - View Offer at Nevisport
+• Best walking poles for all terrains: Vango Basho Folding Walking Poles - Buy now on Amazon UK

 Hikers over 60 may need some sort of assistance, especially if they have had surgery or a replacement knee, ankle, or hip joint.
-Having the right hiking equipment and walking boots are a must.
 Trekking poles would soften the impact on that joint.
 If you take walking seriously, they really are a fantastic investment.
+After all, having the right hiking equipment and waterproof walking boots is a must.
+So now you know what to look for when purchasing a pair, let's take a look at the top walking poles that are best suited to seniors for trekking and general walking around nature.

 The best walking poles for seniors